-3.3.8 Calibrate Neutral Health Sensing.
+- 3.3.8 Calibrate Neutral Health Sensing.
 This screen offers the opportunity to calibrate the NGR after the system is running, as well as modify settings.
-Follow complete instructions in 4.4.3.

-3.3.9 Commissioning is now complete.
+Follow complete instructions in 4.4.3. - 3.3.9 Turn on X0 Neutral Health Sensing.
+This screen offers the opportunity to turn on the X0 Neutral Health Sensing, as well as set the time the test will run.
+Follow complete instructions in 4.4.3.1. - 3.3.10 Commissioning is now complete.
 Press complete to enter normal operation.